aetzion1/sweater-weather/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com) Sweater Weather is an application that allows users to plan road trips, mainly by providing access t the current weather as well as the forecasted weather at their destination.
+[![Product Name Screen Shot][product-screenshot]](https://example.com) Sweater Weather is an application that allows users to plan road trips, mainly by providing access to the current weather as well as the forecasted weather at their destination.
-This is the back-end componnet of our service-oriented architecture.
+This is the back-end component of the service-oriented architecture.
 The front-end communicates with this back-end via an API.
 This repository exposes that API to meet the front-end requirements.

+### Learning Goals

+This back-end application was created with the following learning goals in mind:
+- [x] Expose an API that aggregates data from multiple external APIs
+- [x] Expose an API that requires an authentication token
+- [x] Expose an API for CRUD functionality
+- [x] Determine completion criteria based on the needs of other developers
+- [x] Research, select, and consume an API based on your needs as a developer

 ### Built With